zachanovak/MARS/manual/additional-features-manual.md

     2.  ### Register Name Constraint

-        Tick the checkbox next to Register Name Constraint in the Phobos menu to enable this feature.
+        Tick the checkbox next to "Register Name Constraint" in the Phobos menu to enable this feature.
 When enabled, this feature strictly requires register names to be used, rather than register numbers, for the program to assemble.

         Example usage: